krRaviongit/SaiKet-Systems-Internship/README.md

 ## 📁 Task 3 – Responsive Webpage Layout

-> ✨ A brief overview of the project functionality.
+> A fully responsive webpage layout built using HTML and CSS with adaptive grid and media queries.

 **🛠️ Tech Used:** HTML, CSS